xak2000/nomad/website/source/docs/job-specification/service.html.md

   </tr>
 </table>

-The `service` stanza instructs Nomad to register a service with Consul.
+The `service` block instructs Nomad to register a service with Consul.
 This section of the documentation will discuss the configuration, but please also read the [Nomad service discovery documentation][service-discovery] for more detailed information about the integration.